serverless/serverless/docs/providers/aws/guide/functions.md

     memorySize: 512 # optional, in MB, default is 1024
     timeout: 10 # optional, in seconds, default is 6
     reservedConcurrency: 5 # optional, reserved concurrency limit for this function.
 By default, AWS uses account concurrency limit
-    tracingConfig: # optional, overwrite, can be 'Active' or 'PassThrough'
+    tracingConfig: PassThrough # optional, overwrite, can be 'Active' or 'PassThrough'
-      mode: PassThrough
 ```

 The `handler` property points to the file and module containing the code you want to run in your function.